Peru's dilemma: what to do with body of Maoist guerrilla group founder - RFI

 He and Iparraguirre were captured together in September 1992 and married in 2010, even though they are being held in different prisons.

-Guzman, a former philosophy professor, was the intellectual architect behind the Maoist guerilla group's brutal, 20-year attempt to overthrow the Peruvian government from 1980 to 2000.
+A former philosophy professor, Guzman was the intellectual architect behind the Maoist guerilla group's brutal, 20-year attempt to overthrow the Peruvian government from 1980 to 2000.

+That conflict -- in which Guzman hoped to impose the Marxist model of his icon, Mao Zedong, on Peru -- claimed 70,000 lives, either dead or disappeared, according to the country's Truth and Reconciliation Commission.

+Guzman also embraced the brutal methods of Cambodian dictator Pol Pot, earning a reputation as a hardened revolutionary prepared to order the massacre of the residents of the Andean village of Soras in 1984 to punish them for refusing to support him.
+Over 100 people were killed.

 © 2021 AFP